openstack/charm-guide/doc/source/getting-started/openstack.rst

 Access the cloud
 ----------------

-The downloaded repository includes helper scripts that assist in setting up admin access to the cloud.
-Source a file and then test by querying Keystone:
+This :download:`openrc <openrc>` file will assist in setting up admin access to the cloud.
+Download it under ``~/tutorial``.
+Then source it and test cloud access by querying Keystone:

 .. code-block:: none

-   source ~/tutorial/openstack-bundles/stable/openstack-base/openrc
+   source ~/tutorial/openrc
    openstack service list

 You should get a listing of registered cloud services: